mzubariev/test_app/README.md

 3. Run:  ruby test_runner.rb 1.1
 * where parameter 1.1 represents number of a feature file and number of a test case, bordered by dot.

+Note: you can change input data for test inside its own fixture file which has the same name as passed parameter (feature_number.test_case_number; ex.
+1.1)